AndrewAnnex/SpiceyPy/docs/event_finding.rst

       2004 MAY 6 TDB

 when the Mars Express Orbiter (MEX) is visible from the DSN station DSS-14.
-These time intervals are frequently called \``view periods.’’
+These time intervals are frequently called "view periods."

 The spacecraft is considered visible if its apparent position (that is, its position corrected for light time and stellar aberration) has